teusH/MySense/README.md

 # Software
 ## Scripts
 All scripts are written in Python 2.
 Python 3 is supported but not tested well.
-Scripts have been tested on Raspberry Pi (2 and 3) running Wheezy and Jessie Debian based OS.
+Scripts have been tested on Raspberry Pi (2 and 3) running Wheezy, Jessie and Stretch Debian based OS.
 Scripts have a -h (help) option.
 With no arguments the script will be started in interactive mode.
 Arguments: *start*, *status*, *stop*.

 ### Support scripts